Egg Donor and Donor Egg IVF in Houston, Texas

 More recently, many intended parents will use egg donors from an egg bank.
 Using an egg bank has several advantages such as ease of selection and shorter time to starting the In Vitro Fertilization and embryo transfer process.
 Typically, when selecting an egg donor from an egg bank, the medical and psychological screening process, as well as the genetic testing, egg retrieval, and egg donation process has already been completed.
 Intended parents only have to select the egg donor they prefer from the egg bank profiles and request the eggs (egg lot or cohort) be sent to the In Vitro Fertilization Laboratory an Inovi Fertility & Genetics Institute.
 Typically, the donated eggs provided by an egg bank come as an egg lot or cohort that includes 6-8 eggs.
 Many egg banks will offer a guarantee of a minimum number of embryos for embryo transfer from each egg lot or cohort.

-When the eggs are retrieved from your donor, your male partner will submit a semen sample from which sperm will be extracted for fertilization.
-The eggs will be injected with your partner’s sperm in our lab, fertilizing them directly.
-The resulting embryos will mature for five days before the highest quality one(s) are chosen for transfer into your uterus.
-If the procedure is successful, the embryo will implant in your uterus naturally.
-A blood test 10 days later will confirm pregnancy.
+Once you decide to pursue IVF using donor eggs preparations will be made for In Vitro Fertilization.
+When the eggs are retrieved from your donor or they arrive from the egg bank, they will be injected with your male partner’s sperm (or donor sperm if you requested it) in our lab, fertilizing the donated eggs directly.
+The resulting fertilized eggs, now embryos, will mature for 5-6 days before the highest quality one(s) are chosen for embryo transfer to your uterus.
+If the procedure is successful, the embryo will implant in your uterus naturally and a blood test 10 days later will confirm pregnancy.